silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/08_Performance/00_Partial_Caching.md

 	    ));
 	}

-and then using that function in the cache key
+Then using that function in the cache key:

 	:::ss
 	<% cached FavouriteCacheKey %>